AmongUS987/Arduino-HEX-Flasher/README.md

 Built with Python and CustomTkinter, this tool detects your board automatically, handles bootloader quirks, and uses the reliable `avrdude` under the hood — all in a sleek, dark-themed GUI.

 ![Arduino HEX Flasher Screenshot](screenshot.png)
-*Replace this with an actual screenshot in your repo!*

 ---